nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 {% elsif page.advanced %}

+## Session management

+Google Analytics will automatically start a session when Branch sends over installs and opens.
+Because of this, you should remove any code that creates a new session when your application starts up.
+For example, on iOS, you may fire an event with the following:

+{% highlight objc %}
+[builder set:@"start" forKey:kGAISessionControl];
+{% endhighlight %}

+You should remove this so that your app does not start a new session.
+Otherwise you may see zero second sessions and your average session length drop.

 ## Optional Parameter - User ID

 If you specify `$google_analytics_user_id`, we can pass that to Google (as `uid`).